- Six Week Beginner's Series -

 - All Levels Flow -

 The Gentle Yoga class offers a full, yogic practice which moves through a range of postures in an unhurried yet progressive tempo.
+This class blends gentle vinyasa movement with longer, mindful stretches, creating a balance of soft strength and deep release.
 We focus on finding our optimal alignment and creating movement from that place.
-Enhanced by breath work, props and relaxation each class will also work on strengthening, lengthening and release.
-This is an ideal class for beginners, students with physical challenges who are uncomfortable in an all level class or anyone desiring to calm the pace of their practice.
+Enhanced by breath work and props each class will also work on strengthening, lengthening and release.
+This is an ideal class for beginners, students with physical challenges who are uncomfortable in an all-level class or anyone desiring to calm the pace of their practice.
+Perfect for those who have just completed the Beginner's Series.

 - Iyengar Yoga -